-The zesty lime flavour offsets the sweetness of these pillowy soft lime marshmallows perfectly making them utterly irresistible.
+The zesty lime flavour offsets the sweetness of these pillowy soft homemade lime marshmallows perfectly, making them utterly irresistible.
 Once you’ve started making your own, you will never want to eat a store-bought one again.

 In my new cookbook – which has just been launched, I included a fabulous egg-free recipe that is fool-proof and super easy to make.
 I have however always wanted to make one with egg whites and the idea of lime totally appealed to me.